Former Arizona coach Miller not sanctioned in NCAA case

 But the IARP report was much more lenient on Miller in its report.

-Arizona announced that Miller was leaving the school after 12 seasons in 2021.
+Arizona announced in April 2021 that Miller was leaving the school after 12 seasons.
 The Wildcats hired former Gonzaga assistant Tommy Lloyd to take his place.

 Miller routinely pulled in some of the nation’s top recruiting classes after being lured from Xavier in 2009, but his recruiting methods came under scrutiny when Richardson was among 10 people arrested as part of a federal corruption investigation into college basketball.